simeonfelis/suid-wrapper/README.md

 suid-wrapper
 ============

 C wrapper for scipts, as glibc dropps suid permissions in scripts (everything beginning with #!/bin...)

+The wrapper returns the original return value of your executed script.
+If something inside the wrapper fails, it returns 255.

+The wrapper supports up to 4 arguments to pass to the script.
+You can expand it yourself.
+If you know a better way for flexible and safe way for argument passing, let me know.

 See main.c for licence.